dart-archive/old_ghpages_server_docs/tls-ssl.md

 Code using HttpClient or SecureSocket.connect does not need to be changed, unless it is using additional trusted CAs, such as a self-signed custom authority used for testing.
-Any calls to SecureSocket.initialize can be removed, as this function now does nothing at all.
+Any calls to SecureSocket.initialize should be removed, as this function no longer exists as of Dart 1.13.

 #### Trusting additional CAs